-- Data analysis library

-- Data structures designed for working with relational or labeled data

-- Two main data types:

-Series 1D labeled homogeneously-typed array DataFrame 2D labeled, size-mutable tabular structure with potentially heterogeneously-typed column
+- Data analysis library - · Data structures designed for working with relational or labeled data - Two main data types: - Series 1D labeled homogeneously-typed array

-- It is helpful to think of DataFrame as essentially a Python object representing the contents of a table, e.g. such as what you would have in Excel spreadsheet.
-This is similar to the dataframe in R. - Please go through the 10 minute guide to pandas.
+DataFrame 2D labeled, size-mutable tabular structure with potentially heterogeneously-typed column - It is helpful to think of DataFrame as essentially a Python object representing the contents of a table, e.g. such as what you would have in Excel spreadsheet.
+This is similar to the dataframe in R. - Please go through the Pandas Guide.